 If you have used an Apple device, you must have had experience using AirDrop.
-Shifting to an Android phone like Samsung, you might be wondering how Samsung AirDrop works.
+Shifting to an Android phone like Samsung, you might wonder how Samsung AirDrop works.
 Unfortunately, Samsung does not have AirDrop.
 AirDrop is Apple's technology, and no Android phones have it.
 However, this does not mean you can't transfer files with your Samsung phone.
 Samsung has an alternative to AirDrop called Nearby Share, which works similarly to AirDrop.
 There are also many other ways to transfer files between Samsung devices, even without using AirDrop.
 So let's see what options you have.

-No, unfortunately, Samsung does not have AirDrop, at least not by the same name.
+Unfortunately, Samsung does not have AirDrop, at least not by the same name.
 For a long time, AirDrop has been the go-to method of file sharing for Apple users.
-It uses a combination of your phone's Bluetooth and Wi-Fi connection to securely send and receive data.
-However, the downside to this was that you couldn't use AirDrop with Samsung phones.
+It uses a combination of your phone's Bluetooth and Wi-Fi connection to send and receive data securely.
+However, the downside was that you couldn't use AirDrop with Samsung phones.
 But there's good news for Samsung users, as Samsung phones now have a feature called "Nearby Share," which uses similar technology.
 It's like the Samsung AirDrop feature.

 However, this is a relatively new feature and isn't available on all Samsung phones, especially the older models.
 People who are used to using AirDrop for transferring their photos and files often don't want to use Samsung phones because they do not have this feature.
 AirDrop is pretty great and very secure.
 However, just because Samsung phones lack AirDrop does not imply that you cannot transfer files as securely and efficiently as with Samsung.
 A file-sharing app like AirDroid Personal lets you transfer files without hassle on Samsung phones.
 In some ways, it's even better than AirDrop, as it's not just restricted to Apple devices.

-Using your Bluetooth connection to transfer files between devices is perhaps the oldest way to do this.
-While this method is slightly outdated, as there are far better alternatives out there, this is still a tried and tested way of sharing files.
+Using your Bluetooth connection to transfer files between devices is perhaps the oldest way.
+While this method is slightly outdated, as there are far better alternatives, this is still a tried and tested way of sharing files.
 This works best for small files shared between two phones close together.
 You don't need an internet connection for this.
 Here's how.

-Not only is AirDroid great for transferring files, or AirDropping pictures with Samsung devices, it also allows you to remotely access other Samsung devices.
-As long as both devices have a working AirDroid account, you can use one device to control another device.
+AirDroid Personal is great for transferring files or AirDropping pictures with Samsung devices, and it also allows you to access other Samsung devices remotely.
+As long as both devices have an active AirDroid account, you can use one device to control another device.
 This can be especially effective; you can remotely control your phone from a PC.
 You can also use this feature to access phones with a broken touchscreen.
 This will allow you to save and transfer all your files to a new device.